Astrian/switshot/README.md

 <p align="center">Console Media Manager</p>

-Switshot is a game media manager helps you transfer your game media from Nintendo Swtch to your phone, and manage your media just few taps.
+Switshot is a game media manager helps you transfer your game media from Nintendo Switch to your phone, and manage your media just few taps.

 ## Feature